Transform data with aggregator and processor plugins

 drop_original argument, which tells Telegraf to only

 emit the aggregates and not the original metrics.
+For a list of aggregator plugins and links to their detailed configuration options, see aggregator plugins.

 Behavior of processors and aggregators when used together